Poster credit: Ksenia Bilaniuk

-Campers experience a packed week of activities in dance, music and the visual arts based on an original Pokrova Camp theme.
+Campers experience a packed week of activities in dance, music and the visual arts in celebration of our 15th anniversary.

-A typical day (Monday-Thursday) starts with a 90 minute dance class, followed by an hour of music, lunch and outdoor play.
+A typical day (Monday-Thursday) starts with a 90-minute dance class, followed by an hour of music, lunch and outdoor play.
 Each afternoon (Monday-Thursday), a new visual arts class is held.
-For 2017, these include acrylic painting on canvas, photography, among others.
+For 2018, these include acrylic painting on canvas, photography, among others.
 Campers are also taught throughout the week the nuts and bolts of curating and putting on a vernissage and art exhibition.
 Thursday is Pokrova culinary day introducing and making Ukrainian cuisine, followed by a hot & homemade pyrohy lunch.
-Friday is show time with the morning focusing on rehearsals and the afternoon showcases a 30 minute public performance, along with a Pokrova Camp open house and exhibition.
+Friday is show time with the morning focusing on rehearsals and the afternoon showcases a 30-minute public performance, along with a Pokrova Camp open house and exhibition.

-In 2017, Pokrova Camp will perform on the Main Stage at the third Capital Ukrainian Festival in Ottawa on Saturday, July 22nd.
+In 2018, Pokrova Camp will perform on the Main Stage at the fouth Capital Ukrainian Festival in Ottawa on Saturday, July 21st.

 Yes.
 Pokrova Camp 2017 will register up to a maximum of 40 children.
 If full, a waiting list will be created.